-No additional work has been undertaken by the Council to address the concerns raised regarding the soundness of this site, nor does the Statement of Common Ground (Doc Ref SCG17) address the matters raised.
+No additional work has been undertaken by the Council to address the concerns raised regarding the soundness of this site, nor does the Statement of Common Ground (Doc Ref SCG13) address the matters raised.
+Indeed, the Statement of Common Ground identifies that the site is adjacent to a conservation area but makes no reference to any heritage assessment work which has been undertaken to support the site's allocation.

-Development of the site has the potential to cause harm at the higher end of the scale of 'less than substantial' harm in heritage terms.
-The heritage impacts arising would invoke the statutory duties with regard to the Planning (Listed Buildings and Conservation Areas) Act 1990 as well as Section 12 of the NPPF.
-This has not been recognised in the Council's evidence base, nor has the matter been attached 'great weight' and the failure to have understood or properly assessed the heritage harm calls into the question the appropriateness of the principle of this allocation.
+The proposed allocation is considered unsound as it is neither justified nor consistent with national policy.
+As set out within the WYG May 2017 representations at Section 4.2, the heritage impacts arising from the development of the site would invoke the statutory duties with regard to the Planning (Listed Buildings and Conservation Areas) Act 1990 as well as Section 12 of the NPPF.
+This is not recognised in the Council's evidence base nor has the matter been attached 'great weight'.